quick find clear

 This biennial develops ferny foliage its first year in the garden and bears white flowers and seeds the second year.
 The seeds are most commonly used to flavor rye and other breads, but all parts of the plant are edible.
 Caraway prefers a sunny location with rich, well-drained soil.
 Although the plant tolerates drought, don't let the soil dry out completely.

-Catmint is an easy-to-grow perennial grown primarily for its fragrant foliage that is attractive to cats.
-A vigorous herb, catmint can be grown indoors on a sunny windowsill or in a bright location outdoors.
-Because catnip spreads quickly in the garden, be sure to plant it in a location where it is easily controlled.
+Catnip is an easy-to-grow perennial grown primarily for its fragrant foliage that is extremely attractive to cats.
+A vigorous herb, catnip can be grown indoors on a sunny windowsill or in a bright location outdoors.
+As with many mints, it can become invasive.
+Plant it in a location where it is easily controlled.
 And remove the flower heads before they mature and set seeds.
 Harvest catnip leaves at any time as a treat for your favorite feline.
 You also can dry the leaves and stuff them into kitty toys.
+The aromatic foliage also repels mosquitoes.

 Chamomile's dainty daisylike blooms glisten when dew-spangled and glow in moonlight.
 Carpet a garden path or patio with Roman chamomile, a flowering groundcover that releases a delicate fragrance when crushed underfoot.
 Use this herbal groundcover in the garden to edge beds with a feathery, fast-spreading quilt or to cascade artfully over the rim of containers.
 German chamomile is a bushy beauty that's a favorite among bees and butterflies.
 Tucked into flower beds, it offers season-long color.
 Chamomile blooms brew a soothing tea.
 Toss fresh blossoms over salad, or use fresh or dried leaves to season butter, cream sauce, or sour cream.